Hixon10/openjdk-mailing-lists-search-old/README.md

 ## How it works
 1. Periodically, [github action](https://github.com/Hixon10/openjdk-mailing-lists-search/blob/main/.github/workflows/ci.yaml) runs an [indexer](https://github.com/Hixon10/openjdk-mailing-lists-search/tree/main/indexer).
 The indexer downloads new emails from an archive (e.g., [The amber-dev Archives](https://mail.openjdk.org/pipermail/amber-dev/)), and inserts them to a [mydatabase.db](https://github.com/Hixon10/openjdk-mailing-lists-search/tree/main/docs).
-2. When you open a [search frontend](https://hixon10.github.io/openjdk-mailing-lists-search/), [sql.js](https://github.com/sql-js/sql.js/) lib downloads `mydatabase.db`, and prepares the db, using `WebAssembly`.
+2. When you open a [search frontend](https://hixon10.github.io/openjdk-mailing-lists-search/), [sql.js](https://github.com/sql-js/sql.js/) lib downloads database parts `db-part-0*`, and prepares the db, using `WebAssembly`.
 3. Finally, you can execute any SQL-queries locally, without any server interaction.